 Following an adversary hearing, the trial court entered orders for Jade to be assessed for drug or alcohol dependence in Phase I, then follow the assessment’s recommendations, participate in AA/NA or Celebrate Recovery at least 3 hours a week, and complete both an Intensive Outpatient Program and Supportive Outpatient Program before moving on to Phase II.
 Although she attempted to meet some of those requirements, Jade failed to fully comply with the orders.
 She also continued to use drugs and was arrested and incarcerated several times for drug use and DWI.

-Meanwhile, Jade’s children had been placed with her maternal great uncle who provided a safe and appropriate living environment and expressed interest ...
+Meanwhile, Jade’s children had been placed with her maternal great uncle who provided a safe and appropriate living environment and expressed interest in adopting ...

 Occupy Denver and other local activists have been engaged in a long-term campaign of jury nullification education outside Denver’s Second Judicial District courthouse.
 The activists’ attempts to exercise their First Amendment rights have resulted in repeated clashes with police and prosecutors, and more than 20 arrests.